scurtis-disco/scurtis-disco.github.io/content/posts/job-search-2024.md

 ## Random Thought of the Post

 My wife and I were at a brewpub the other day in the Ohio City section of Cleveland called [Nano Brew](https://www.nanobrewcleveland.com/), and [American Pie](https://www.youtube.com/watch?v=PRpiBpDy7MQ) (the song, not the movie) came on.
 For a song about the day the music died, it sure takes a long time to kill it.

+## __Update 2025-06-11__

+I did find a new position last September and I have been as lax as can be in keeping this updated.
+I'll put some more info in later.